-A. Evaluation method
+41 Evaluation method

 We performed simulations to examine whether the proposed method works correctly as designed, and to compare the performance with that of an existing method [8].
-We assume that Pathload is used for the end-to-end measurement of available bandwidth in the method from [8].
-Since overlay nodes do not exchange information with each other in this method, the search range for each end-to-end measurement cannot be estimated, unlike our proposed method.
-We therefore set the search range for path $O_i O_j$ to $(0, C{O_i O_j}^0)$.
+Throughout the simulation, we assume that Pathload is used for the end-to-end measurement of the available bandwidth.
+However, we expect the same trend in the evaluation results in the cases of other measurement tools.
+In the method from [8], since overlay nodes do not exchange information with each other in this method, the search range for each end-to-end measurement cannot be estimated, unlike our proposed method.
+We therefore set the search range for path $O_iO_j$ to $(0, C{O_iO_j}^0)$ .